Fabian-B/cheat-sheets/Basic commands.md

 `su - [username]`
 Log in as the specified user. (su = substitute user)

+`passwd [username]`
+Changing the password of a user, also used for initial setup.

+`usermod -L [username]` `usermod -U [username]` Respectively locks and unlocks a useraccount.

 `usermod -aG [groupname] [username]`
 Adds the specified user to another group.

+`usermod -G [groupname],[groupname] [username]`
+A list of supplementary groups wich the users is also member of.
+If the user is currently member of a group wich is not listed, the user will be removed from the group.

+`groups [username]`
+Lists all groups wich the specified user is member of.

+`userdel [username]`
+Used to delete a useraccount.
+The option `-r` also removes the homedir.
+View man page for all options.

+## file browsing and manipulating

 `ls /[directoryname]/`
 Lists all the files in the specified directory.